wallabyjs/console-ninja/README.md

 Each dispalyed entry row contains a short preview and can be expanded (via mouse or `Arrow Right` keyboard key after it is focussed) to inspect its details.
 Once the details are expanded, `Enter` keyboard key can be used to enter the details keyborad selection/navigation mode and `Esc` key can be used to exit the mode.

 Each entry preview and expanded error entry details contain clickable links to the target source code.
+Links that point to `http` locations are opened in the editor by downloading the file first (there's a setting to open them if browser).

 The following keyboard shortcuts are supported for faster navigation:
 - `Arrow Up` and `Arrow Down` to navigate to the next/previous displayed entry.